HanSatCode/KonPlus/README.md

 # KonPlus
-This program is a bot's source that extends the functionality of the messenger program Discord based on Node.js.
+This program is a KonPlus's source that extends additional functions of Discord based on Node.js.
-It is a bot that aims to implement the functions necessary during the activity, not to develop the various functions mounted on many bots.
+It is a bot that aims to need the functions in the Discord server activity, not to develop the various functions mounted on popular bots.
-In other words, it's a bot that you make to study the programming language Node.js (JavaScript) or to study the concept of Discord Development.
+In other words, it is a bot that I make to study the programming language Node.js (JavaScript) or to study the concept of Discord Development.

 # Features
 > Kon